 In this article, we explain all you need to know to make the Budwig Mix.
 We have found that most flaxseed oil and cottage cheese recipes found online are incorrect and do not follow the original method used by Dr. Johanna Budwig.
 For example, some websites use yogurt or kefir instead of cottage cheese or quark.
 These dairy products lack the sulfurated protein and will not provide the original recipe’s full health benefits.

 Additionally, there are different ways of preparing this mixture; with or without seeds, honey, or milk.
-At the Budwig Center, we start each program with a complete personalized analysis of how certain foods affect you (intolerances, allergic reactions, etc.) by using the GSR scan.
+At the Budwig Center, a clinic for complimentary treatment of cancer in Europe, we start each program with a complete personalized analysis of how certain foods affect you (intolerances, allergic reactions, etc.) by using the GSR scan.
 The scan results enable us to recommend the ideal recipe for preparing the Budwig mix that best suits you.

 Here we provide you with the authentic recipe according to the instructions provided by Dr. Budwig herself.